 - Tap enter or click OK.

-- You should be able to see ‘igfxEm’, untick the checkbox next to it, this means you’ve disable it.
+- You should be able to see ‘igfxEm’, untick the checkbox next to it, this means you’ve disabled it.

 Solution 4: Update graphic card driver

-- Open device manager by right clicking from start menu or pressing Windows + X keys on your keyboard.
+- Open device manager by right-clicking from the start menu or press Windows + X keys on your keyboard.

 - If updates are found they’ll be installed and you need to restart your computer.

 - Check to see if the problem is gone or not.